 Resettling refugees and helping them integrate is an effort requiring contributions from numerous sectors of our Rochester Community.
 CFC wishes to thank all of our community partners that help make Rochester such a welcoming place and do so much to provide support to refugees as they make their way in their new home.

-Volunteers have always played a critical role in welcoming refugees to our community and helping them make the most of the new opportunities before them.
+Volunteers have always played a critical role in welcoming refugees to our so that they can help them make the most of the new opportunities before them.
 Our volunteers are trained and oriented specifically to work effectively with refugee populations.
 There are no financial, language or experience requirements.